 - Universal Value: UNESCO World Heritage List; Australian convict sites

-- Façade: The Hyde Park Barracks is a Georgian Style complex bounded by high walls on the South and western sides, while the north and eastern sides with structures.
-It comprises a Dormitory block, Courtyard, Northern and Eastern Perimeter structures as well as two weeping lillypillys in the corners.
-The main building is a three-story sand stock brick, gabled former convict barracks of Georgian style.
-It has sandstone foundations, sills, and string courses, while the pedimented gable is decorated by a shaped stone panel containing an early colonial clock.
-(From Wikipedia)
+The site includes a dormitory block, courtyard, northern and eastern perimeter buildings, and two weeping lillypilly trees in the corners.
+The main building is a three-story sand stock brick, gabled former convict barracks in the Georgian style.
+It has sandstone foundations, sills, and string courses, while the gable is decorated with a shaped stone panel containing an early colonial clock.

-8. Baggot Street
+Baggot Street (18th century)

 - Building: Baggot Street